air01a/easyastroweb/README.md

 This projects works, but there is still a lot of things to do before releasing the v1...
 It works very well with the simulator, but I now have to try it in the real world :)

+For now, only the alpaca client has been developped.
+The next will be indi, and after, the legacy ascom.
+While indi has not been developped, this software can only be used on windows.

 Work in progress
 ![Project Status](https://img.shields.io/badge/status-WIP-yellow)